telosnetwork/telos-docs/docs/overview/getting-started/overview.md

 1. TLOS, also known as the "gas token," is the native currency for executing transactions on the EVM platform.
 2. When an EVM transaction is executed, the RPC relays the raw transaction data to the native Telos smart contract, which runs the contract in the C++ WASM runtime.
 The RPC is responsible for translating the Ethereum JSON-RPC methods to the APIs of the Telos native network, as well as storing the historical transaction data to satisfy other JSON-RPC methods such as "`eth_getTransactionReceipt`".
-3. Account and code tables match the specification in the Ethereum Yellow Paper but are implemented in the EOSIO smart contract.
+3. Account and code tables match the specification in the Ethereum Yellow Paper but are implemented in the Antelope.io smart contract.

 ## Core layer Consensus Protocol aBFT